-These wellness events are supported by fully accredited EPA members who volunteer their time.
+These wellness events are supported by Professional Practitioner members of the EPA who volunteer their time.

 These days allow the space for people’s wellbeing and nurturing of self to be a focus.
 Participants and companies alike greatly appreciate the voluntary support of the EPA and its members in making these community offerings available.